ifazk/chobi/README.md

 1. Chithi: I've decided not to handle clones when replicating datasets.
 Part of the reason is, I don't use clones myself.
 I haven't closed the door on clones, but for now we assume `--no-clone-handling`.
-2. Chithi: I've decided not to handle `--exclude-datasets` for now.
-3. Chithi: I've decided not to handle `--no-rollback` for now, so syncs will always rollback if data has been written to the recieving dataset.
-4. Chithi: For hostname checks for `syncoid:sync`, the machine's hostname must be less than 255 characters long.
+2. Chithi: For hostname checks for `syncoid:sync`, the machine's hostname must be less than 255 characters long.
-5. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimpelment the fallback snapshot fetching in syncoid.
+3. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimpelment the fallback snapshot fetching in syncoid.
 This means no solaris.
-6. Chithi: We use the regex-lite crate for rexeg, and therefore do not support unicode case insensitivity or unicode character classes like `\p{Letter}`.
+4. Chithi: We use the regex-lite crate for rexeg, and therefore do not support unicode case insensitivity or unicode character classes like `\p{Letter}`.

 # Why Rust?
 Why Not Go?